 In following the steps laid out in this article and infographic, you will be able to create a professional, search-optimized LinkedIn profile, while also turning your profile into a lead generation magnet.

-In fact, doing this is so vital that I recommend that you don’t start actively using LinkedIn as a lead generation tool until you have done this.
+In fact, doing this is so vital that I recommend that you don’t start actively using LinkedIn for social selling until you have done this.

 Google Search Results